willy850329/COPD/README.md

 ##### step 3 : Run the demo shell script by bash command : *sh demo.sh*.
 After running step 3, you will see the information on your terminal as shown in the picture below.
 ![Software demo](/pics/softwareDemo.png)
-**As you can see, 23 of 25 COPD breathing sound datas contained in the COPD_test folder are correctly determined as COPD class by our model.
+**As you can see, 23 of 25 COPD breathing sound data contained in the COPD_test folder are correctly determined as COPD class by our model.
 The accuracy is roughly 92%, and we will use this model to analyze the data acquired by EMSK**
 ## User manual
 ### Before Running This Application